 Hover over the analyzer message.
 Click the Options button that appears and click Register Data Source With Server.
-On the Add data store dialog box, complete the required information and click Create.
-For more information, see Manage registered data stores.
+On the Add data store dialog box, complete the required information, and click Create.

 If you do not have the privilege to register data stores in your ArcGIS organization, a message to contact your organization administrator appears.
 Your administrator can assign you the privilege to register data stores or can register the data store for you.